rocket-pool/old.docs.rocketpool.net/src/guides/node/create-validator.md

 :::: tabs
 ::: tab Running on the Prater Test Network
-If you're running on the Prater test network, please see the [Getting Test Ether from a Faucet](../testnet/faucet.md) section to learn how to acquire test ETH.
+If you're running on the Prater test network, please see the [Practicing with the Test Network](../testnet/overview.md) section to learn how to acquire test ETH.

 For test RPL, we have added a similar faucet function directly to the CLI.
 You can use the command `rocketpool faucet withdraw-rpl` to acquire some RPL on the test network.